Annie Goodrich Nurse Practitioner Fellowship

 Q: What is the length of the program?

-A: The program is 10 months long, starting in late August or early September (depending on the date of Labor Day and the Hartford Hospital orientation schedule) and ends June 30.
+A: The program is 10 months long, starting in late August or early September (depending on the date of Labor Day and the Hartford Hospital orientation schedule) and concludes at the end of June.

 Q: How is the 10-month program divided?